 In addition, we have team members for whom Systemato is not their full time thing, and that’s ok.
 We have team members who have other jobs, obligations, or who are students, and that’s perfectly fine.

-Our Quartermaster, (ok, ok, let’s say Director of Operations, we’re not really big on titles here at Systemato) David, started out just this way; while studying at University he made buck on the side doing work for us.
+One of our longest-standing employees started out just this way; while studying at University he made buck on the side doing work for us.
 This went on until his studies and thesis were over and done with, at which point he became a much valued full time member of the team, rising through the ranks steadily.
 When time came for him to read for an MBA, he could do so too, knowing that he can make up time spent in lectures and studying with a bit of planning.

 And because it’s in the name, working remotely allows us to do exactly that; work from anywhere.
 I myself have worked from cafes, public gardens, clients’ offices, and even other countries.
 And why not?